tynet94/SmartThings/README.md

 Upgrade recommendation:  Not needed unless you are adding products not supported with the previous version.

+2/172018 - Updated Energy Monitor device handlers to not process the entire previous month data.
+Also, modified calculations to clean up logic and use Groovy date.

+# Known Issue:
+On March 1 (and 2) of standard years, the month total nergy data do not include the 2 days (1 day) days in January.
+The month average energy value is calculated using 28 days (29 days).

 # Cloud-Based Pre-requisites:

 a.
 A valid TP-Link Kasa account (must have login name and password.